KartikeyAhiwar/Web-Development-Journey/README.md

 ## 🔍 About the Sigma Web Dev Series

-**Sigma Web Dev** is a comprehensive playlist by **CodeWithHarry**, designed to take beginners from zero to proficient in web development.
+**Sigma Web Dev** is a comprehensive Course designed to take beginners from zero to proficient in web development.
 This series covers everything from HTML and CSS fundamentals to advanced JavaScript, backend basics, and building full-stack applications.
 I’m excited to be on this journey and to build an impressive portfolio along the way!

 ---